puffosiffredi/ollyster/README.md

 since it is robust, widely used, I repeat **very** used (who says "IRC is dead" is just a stupid, go and check instead of lecturing your ignorance! ).

+Also it is realtime and volatile.
+Which is good both for usability (realtime) and for privacy (volatile)

 I will use the messaging protocol as a backbone, and the CTCP extension to add social-like behaviors.